|| Dr. Jörg Schulz

 Talk Title: The TROPICS constellation mission.

-Dr. Blackwell will discuss climate signatures to be examined by the TROPICS mission, including diurnal characteristics of tropical cyclones and the potential for small satellite constellations to contribute to compelling climate questions.
+Dr. Blackwell has discussed climate signatures to be examined by the TROPICS mission, including diurnal characteristics of tropical cyclones and the potential for small satellite constellations to contribute to compelling climate questions.

 || Pascal Gilles